 In the spirit of giving away ideas that might make a difference, I’ve written this post to bang on about an idea I had years ago.

 I’ve searched the internet over the last few days and I haven’t found anyone else who’s had the same idea.
-Either that means it’s a bad concept that won’t work or – and I do hope this is the case – it is genuinely new.
+Either that means it’s a bad concept that won’t work or – and I do hope this is the case – it is genuinely new and workable.
+On the other hand, it may well end up as another entry on the Questionable Concepts page of Wind-Works.org but if I keep the idea to myself I’ll never know.

-The problem with wind turbines, as far as I understand, is that they are less efficient in urban areas and other areas where there is turbulence.
+The problem with wind turbines, as far as I understand, is that they are less efficient in urban areas and other places where the air is turbulent.
 I propose that surrounding a horizontal axis wind turbine (HAWT) with vertical vanes that reduce the turbulence will help increase the turbine’s power output.
 The vanes would have to swivel about their vertical axes to keep their leading edges facing into the wind, i.e. each vane would swivel about its vertical axis at the same time as the turbine swivels to face into the wind.

-Furthermore, the angles of the vertical vanes could be angled to “funnel” air to the turbine.
+What I mean is: could the angles of the vertical vanes be angled to “funnel” air to the turbine?
 This would exploit Bernoulli’s principle and cause the narrowed stream of air to flow faster, increasing its kinetic energy, and thus cause the turbine to spin at a higher rate.

 When I first dreamt this up I thought I’d build a scale model to test the idea.
 Years went by and I never got around to it so, hopefully, someone else will pick up the idea and run with it.